UiharuKazari2008/LANTIS/README.md

 ..* Does not yet support Linked Bypass mode (Multiple Connection trough the same tunnel), use normal linked mode
 * In linked mode, if one port were to get overloaded and cause a buffer overflow the whole link will drop will all linked ports and will have to automaticly reconnect.
 (Just a word of warning)
 * Disabled Connection are still read for inheritance

+### Config Files
+Defaults are fine unless you have a need to change some of the values